-Blood Pressure: At each visit, systolic and diastolicblood pressures were measured in rested, seated participants.
-In all visits except the first, a second measurement was obtained 5 minutes later.
+Blood Pressure: At each visit, systolic and diastolic blood pressures were measured in rested, seated participants.
+At all visits, except Visit 1, a second measurement was obtained 5 minutes later.
 Blood pressures were obtained according to the Hypertension Detection and Follow–Up Program Protocol, 1979.
 At Visit 4, standing blood pressure and post-phlebotomy seated blood pressures were obtained.
 At Visit 5, blood pressures were measured 1 minute after standing up, 3 minutes after standing up, and while lying supine.
-In all visits except Visit 12, blood pressures were measured with a standard mercury sphygmomanometer.
-At Visit 12, blood pressures were measured with BP Tru Automated Blood Pressure Monitor.
+At all visits except Visit 12, blood pressures were measured with a standard mercury sphygmomanometer.
+At Visit 2, blood pressures were additionally measured with a random zero sphygmomanometer.
+At Visit 12, blood pressures were measured with the BP Tru Automated Blood Pressure Monitor.

 Skinfolds.
 Skinfold thickness was measured using calipers applied to a fold of skin pinched between the thumb and index finger at a point where the sides of the skinfold were approximately parallel.
 Care was taken to ensure that only skin and adipose tissue were included in the fold.
 Thickness was recorded to the nearest 0.1 cm.
 The subscapular skinfold was measured 1 cm inferior-lateral to the inferior angle of the scapula while the participant was standing with arms relaxed at the sides of the body.
 The triceps skinfold was measured at the midpoint between the lateral projection of the acromial process and the inferior border of the olecranon process of the ulna, with the elbow flexed to 90 degrees.